MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-clients.md

 4. On the **Overview** page, select **Next**.
 5. On the **Connect to Azure AD** page, enter the credentials of a global administrator for your Azure AD tenant.
 6. On the **Device options** page, select **Configure Hybrid Azure AD join**, and then select **Next**.
-7. On the **SCP** page, for each on-premises forest you want Azure AD Connect to configure the service connection point (SCP), perform the following steps, and then select **Next**:
+7. On the **SCP** page, for each on-premises forest you want Azure AD Connect to configure the service connection point (SCP), do the following steps, and then select **Next**:
-   1 .
-Select the forest.
+   1. Select the forest.
-   2 .
-Select the authentication service.
-If you have a federated domain, you must select AD FS server unless your organization has exclusively Windows 10 clients and you have configured computer/device sync or your organization is using [SeamlessSSO](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sso).
+   2. Select the authentication service.
+If you have a federated domain, select AD FS server unless your organization has exclusively Windows 10 clients and you have configured computer/device sync or your organization is using [SeamlessSSO](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sso).
    3. Click **Add** to enter the enterprise administrator credentials.
 8. On the **Device operating systems** page, select the operating systems used by devices in your Active Directory environment, and then select **Next**.